openziti/ziti-tunnel-sdk-c/docker/README.md

     ziti-identity:
 ```

-### Kubernetes Deployments for `openziti/ziti-host`
+#### Kubernetes Deployments for `openziti/ziti-host`

 This deployment is a zero-trust ingress (North-South) solution for exposing cluster services to authorized clients.

 - [Helm Chart `openziti/ziti-host`](https://openziti.github.io/helm-charts/#ziti-host)
 - [Deployment manifest](./ziti-host-deployment.yaml)

+## Use Case: Intercepting Proxy and Nameserver {#use-case-intercepting}

+This use case involves deploying the OpenZiti tunneler as an intercepting proxy with a built-in nameserver.
+You will use the `openziti/ziti-edge-tunnel` container image for this use case.

-## Container Image `openziti/ziti-edge-tunnel`
+### Container Image `openziti/ziti-edge-tunnel`

-This image runs `ziti-edge-tunnel run`, the OpenZiti tunneler, on a Debian Linux base.
+This image runs `ziti-edge-tunnel run`, the intercepting proxy mode of the tunneler.
+The container image is based on the Red Hat 8 Universal Base Image to optimize deployability within the Red Hat ecosystem, e.g., OpenShift.
 This run mode provides a Ziti nameserver and transparent proxy that captures
 network traffic destined for Ziti services.

 See [the Linux tunneler doc](https://openziti.github.io/ziti/clients/linux.html) for general info about the OpenZiti Linux tunneler.